moadams847/Rainbow-Rain-Classification-Project/README.md

-# Classification of rainbows and rain using fastAI 	.
+# Classification of rainbows and raindrops using fastAI and Python.

 A computer vision project using kaggle-downloaded data.